mockery/mockery/docs/mockery/configuration.rst

 classes.
 Most of the time, you never need to do this.
 It's mainly needed where an internal class method uses pass-by-reference for a parameter - you MUST in such cases ensure the parameter signature includes the ``&`` symbol correctly as Mockery won't correctly add it automatically for internal classes.
+Note that internal class parameter overriding is not available in PHP 8.
+This is because incompatible signatures have been reclassified as fatal errors.

 Disabling reflection caching
 ----------------------------